Home > Australia Blog >

 Australia Visitor Visa approval and denial for Brazilian citizens

-In case your application for an Australian Visitor Visa is denied, you have the option to appeal the decision or reapply for the visa.
-However, when you reapply, you are required to declare that your previous visa application was denied.
+However, when you reapply, you must declare that your previous visa application was denied.
 Keep in mind that the denial of your previous visa application will usually have an impact on your eligibility for future visa applications.

 Common reasons for visa refusals in Brazil

-It's important to carefully review the visa requirements and application process before submitting your application to avoid any common mistakes that could lead to a refusal.
+It's important to carefully review the visa requirements and application process before submitting your application to avoid common mistakes that could lead to a refusal.